twineworks/tweakflow/site/content/reference.md

 ### Debugging

-Tweakflow users can use the debug construct, to log the value of any expression.
+The debug construct is used to inspect the value of any expression.
 The host application decides what happens with debugged values.
 The REPL just prints them to screen.
 The syntax is:

 ```text
 'debug' expression (',' expression)?